lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Introduction {#Introduction}

 CoAP {{rfc7252}} is a command/response protocol designed for micro-controllers with a small amount of RAM and ROM and is optimized for REST-based (Representational state transfer) services.

-Although CoAP was designed for Low-Power Wireless Personal Area Networks
-(6LoWPAN), a CoAP header's size is still too large for LPWAN (Low Power Wide Area Networks) and some compression of the CoAP header is required either to increase performances or allow CoAP other some LPWAN technologies.
+Although CoAP was designed for constrained devices, a CoAP header's size is still too large for LPWAN (Low Power Wide Area Networks) and some compression of the CoAP header is required either to increase performances or allow CoAP over some LPWAN technologies.

 The {{rfc8724}} defines SCHC, a header compression mechanism for the LPWAN